Grades K-9 Vice Principal

 Jessica particularly enjoys working alongside enthusiastic families of young children who are new to DL.

 Rita has been a part of the TLA community for over a decade as a homeschooling parent.
-For the past seventeen years, she has dedicated her life to educating students, from her own three children as well as other children, in a variety of settings.
+She has dedicated her life to educating students, from her own three children as well as other children, in a variety of settings.
 In addition to homeschooling, she worked as an Education Assistant in the Catholic school system and as a volunteer catechist at her parish.
 Her own passion for learning fueled her desire in nurturing and teaching her own children, with the goal of imparting a life-long love of learning and with the idea that learning can take place anywhere.

 Prior to having children, Rita taught university-level students as a Teaching Fellow while pursuing her graduate studies in Economics in the United States.
 She was excited to come back to TLA, this time as a Blended Teacher, entering a new chapter in her life.